diegofsousa/quarkus-hexagonal-architecture-example/README.md

 ## Running the application in dev mode

+> Implementation based on the course "Arquitetura Hexagonal na prática" by Nataniel Paiva.

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev